-Telefomin Cult House Door West Sepik Province Papua New Guinea
+A Superb Old New Guinea Telefomin Cult House Door West Sepik Province Papua New Guinea

-The field photo above shows how the door fit onto the front of the Men’s House and provides only a small oval shaped entry that is the only way in or out of the Men’s House.
-Only initiated men are allowed inside where important clan ceremonial objects are kept along with their ancestors skulls and hunting trophies like boars skulls.
+The field photo above shows how the Door fits onto the front of the Men’s House and provides only a small oval-shaped entry point and that is the only way in or out of the Men’s House.
+Only initiated men are allowed inside where important clan ceremonial objects are kept along with their ancestor’s skulls and hunting trophies like boars skulls & war shields.

 In the 1990s there were many of these on the market but none were used like this old example.
 This is an important door that had been used on the Men’s Cult House for decades.
-See the close up image of where their feet constantly went in and out that made a very old patina.
+See the close-up image of where their feet constantly went in and out that made a very old patina.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.